 Purpose-led organizations in the travel industry know that awareness isn't an objective.
 The number one way to stop trafficking is to learn the warning signs and red flags and for individuals, be that an employee or a customer, and to ask questions when they suspect they have come into contact with a victim of trafficking.
 As well as introducing proactive measures to raise awareness of the issue with their customers, organizations like Marriott and Delta are taking decisive internal action by implementing anti-trafficking training strategies to help their employees identify the red flags that are the signals of human trafficking.

-Since 2017 Marriott International has successfully trained 500,000 of their approximately 750,000 employees to recognize and report sex trafficking.
+Since 2017, Marriott International has successfully trained 500,000 of its approximately 750,000 employees to recognize and report sex trafficking.
 For example, front desk employees are being encouraged to look for visual clues like signs of abuse or fear among potential victims; young people made up to look older; and clients who pay with cash and who are reluctant to provide identification or have no luggage.

 Delta has long been an active campaigner against human trafficking and recently launched its in-flight video, 25 Million: Help the Unseen, which is focused on how to spot human trafficking.
 The video is part of the US airline giant's broader anti-trafficking effort, which dates back to 2011.
 Already, the company has trained 56,000 of its employees on signs to watch for on flights or in airports.
 As well as rolling out awareness signs in major hubs as part of the campaign.